DOMjudge/domjudge/doc/manual/config-advanced.rst

 Self-registration
 `````````````````
-There is also a configuration option to allow teams to self-register with
-the system: ``registration_category_name``.
-When left empty, no self-registration
+Teams can be allowed to self-register with the system.
+Each team category can
+be set to allow registration or not.
+When none of the categories are set to
+allow, self-registration is disabled.
+When one category is set to allow,
-is allowed; when filled with a category name, newly registered teams will
-be placed in this category.
-During registration, a team can specify their
+self-registration is enabled and newly registered teams will be placed in this
-affiliation.
+category.
+When multiple categories are set to allow, teams can choose one of
+them during registration.
+Teams can also specify their affiliation during
+registration.

 Executables
 -----------